Migrate Exchange 2016 to 2019

 - Step 1: Update the MX records to point to Exchange 2019 server

-To receive messages on the Exchange server 2019, change the DNS records known as MX records to enable email to work with the new server you have migrated to.
+To receive messages on the Exchange server 2019, update the MX records to enable email to work with the new server you have migrated to.
 In addition, configure the Autodiscover record to allow Outlook to connect to the migrated mailboxes.

 - Step 2: Create a new Outlook profile for users in the new domain